JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="Cacauaxochitl" title="Cacauaxochitl" data-url="https://kg.jstor.org/w/images/1/17/BadianusCacao2.jpg" data-region=""></var>
 <var data-image id="Flowering cacao" title="Flowering cacao" data-url="https://upload.wikimedia.org/wikipedia/commons/6/66/Cacao_Flor.JPG" data-region=""></var>

 It is clear that the watercolors  illustrate  anatomically accurate plant  structures situated within particular stages of the reproductive life cycle of cacao.
 These details of the herbal indicate  that the Mexica  had a detailed understanding of  the biology of cacao, a  level of knowledge not represented  in contemporaneous European-authored herbals.
-Consequently, the knowledge of cacao within the Badianus has a broader spatio-temporal history, developing well before the arrival of Spaniards and the formation of the school in which de la Cruz and Badiano created the herbal.
+Consequently, the knowledge of cacao within the Badianus has a broader spatio-temporal history, developing across Mesoamerica well before the arrival of Spaniards and the formation of the school in which de la Cruz and Badiano created the herbal.
+<var data-scope="local" id="Q13703"></var>
 <var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>
 <var data-map-layer
      title="Mesoamerica"